 The Agency version can be purchased at $399.
-It has all the features that the Pro version has plus an option to white label pages.
+It has all the features that the Pro version has, plus an option to white label pages for working on client sites.
 To be honest, white labeling won't be an issue for most people.

 So there's a good chance that your choice will boil down to Pro or Standard.
 And the only real difference between the two is the inclusion of the Beaver Builder theme.
 If that's worth the extra $100 to you, then you should go with that.

 However, Beaver Builder works with most WordPress themes.
 For most people, the Standard version should be enough.

 The Beaver Builder plugin, by itself, is a pretty powerful tool.
 But there are add-ons you can purchase that'll even improve your site-building experience.

 - Beaver Themer ($147) – Create layouts for archived pages, make a template out of an entire post type, perform 404, and create headers and footers.

 - Ultimate Addons for Beaver Builder (starts at $69) – Gives you custom modules like row separators, modal popup, and advanced posts grid.
 Also adds more than 200 row sections and more than 100 page templates.